legal update october 2022

 • Compliance in Staffing – Do you keep resumes, applications and interview notes for at least 6 months?
 Are all supervisors involved in interviewing and selection trained to ask the right questions, avoid the wrong ones and make decisions absent of illegal discrimination?

 • Compliance in Salary – Wage & Hour – Do you collect and track hours for all nonexempt employees?
-Do you pay overtime for work hours in excess of 40 hours per week?
+Do you pay overtime in accordance with applicable law?
 Do you meet state-specific requirements for minimum wage and overtime?
-Do you pay for required training time, unauthorized work time, prep time & travel time?
+Do you pay for required training time, unauthorized work time, prep time, and travel time?
 If bonuses are paid, do you calculate overtime based on the total average wage?
 Are exempt employees paid a regular set wage?
 Do you pay exempt employees for the entire day for any day where they work any time?
 Do you meet state lunch and break requirements?
 Do you have written authorization for all payroll deductions?
 If you employ minors under the age of 18, do you meet special work hours, breaks and job restriction requirements?

 Compliance with Employment Files & Posting Requirements